petrohi/k155la3/content/posts/2022/tensil_zcu104_resnet.md

     bash
 ```

 You will also need to clone the tutorial [GitHub repository](https://github.com/petrohi/tensil-zcu104-tutorial).
 It contains necessary source files as well as all of the intermediate artifacts in case you would like to skip running Tensil tools or Vivado.
-If you choose to run Tensil Docker image, make sure to launch Tensil container in the GitHub repository directory.

 ## Baseline solution

 We start with the baseline solution, in which we will create a working Tensil application with default design choices.
 Once we have a stable working solution we will look at opportunities to improve its performance.
-For each such opportunity we will measure actual performance and hopefully see the improvement materialize.

 ### Tensil RTL and Vivado implementation